yCodeTech/horizontal-timeline-2.0/README.md

    - Added new refresh, destroy, addEvent, removeEvent methods.
    - Added a new option to disable the loading of the required files.
    - Added new options for the button icons.
+   - Added new options to disable the buttons.
+   - Added an option for custom date display text.

 For full documentation please check out the [Horizontal Timeline 2.0 website](http://horizontal-timeline.ycodetech.co.uk/)